 7. What are the Requirements I’d Need to Meet if I Want to go Through Surrogacy for a Friend?

 While the requirements you’d need to meet can vary somewhat depending on the state you live in and the professional you work with, you’ll generally need to:

-- Have no major complications in previous pregnancies
+- Had no major complications from previous pregnancies

-If you think you meet those general requirements, you can contact a surrogacy professional to get started or to learn more about how to be a surrogate for a friend.
+If you think you meet the general surrogacy requirements, you can contact a surrogacy professional to get started or learn more about how to be a surrogate for a friend.